-Mexico was the largest producer of silver in the world during 2019 and continues to be the largest producer despite the economic impact of the covid-19 pandemic.
+Mexico was the largest producer of silver in the world during 2020 and continues to be an attractive mining destination for foreign investors during 2021 despite the economic impact of the covid-19 pandemic and changes to the Federal Labour Law, preventing outsourcing in Mexico.
 Silver is produced by Mexico's primary and secondary silver mines as a by-product of base metal and gold operations.
 According to the World Bank, Mexico is the second largest and most competitive economy in Latin America.

 Mexico has a history of mining going back more than 500 years.
 The attitude of the government to any mining project generally depends on the area in which it might be located; in the northern and central parts of Mexico, the mining industry is in general terms very well established, whereas there is less activity in the south.

 Exploration for mineral resources involves a high degree of risk.
 The cost of conducting exploration programmes may be substantial and the likelihood of success is difficult to assess.
 The prices of metals greatly affect the value of mining companies and the potential value of their properties and investments, which in Mexico are generally dependent on the equity markets as their sole source of operating capital.

 On 28 April 2005, Mexico's Mining Law was amended to simplify the regulation of mining concessions through the merging of the exploration and exploitation regimes into one single regime; this amendment came into full force and effect on 1 January 2006.

 A mining concession is an authorisation granted by the federal government.
 It is a unilateral administrative act whereby a specific activity is authorised to be carried out under particular rules or over public assets.
 By means of a concession, certain rights may be exercised during a specified period by an individual or a private legal entity.
 The general economic interests of Mexico prevail over the private interests of any individual or private legal entity.2